alessiofilippin/offensive-crawler-a-dos-experiment/README.md

 ## Scrape Root Url

 This command will scrape a URL starting from a root URL.
-It will be possible to include/exclude certain keyworkds and specify a depth.
+It will be possible to include/exclude certain keywords and specify the depth for the scan.
 For each one of the URLs founds - the tool will try to calculate the loading time of the page and get some DNS informations.

 This can be helpfull in finding those URLs which they take more time to load for the target website, these URLs could be good candidates for a DoS attack.

+> I suggest you to try to execute multiple runs for the same website in such a way to get a mean value as results in latency might be affected by several factors. (like caching or network bandwith).

 ![image](https://user-images.githubusercontent.com/47082128/192241313-ce73e536-2f0f-49ae-be7f-b1d317dbd7c2.png)